Tender beetroot leaves sautéed without oil in garlic and soy sauce. Great as a side dish or part of a buddha bowl.

 I put my awareness down to the way my Mum raised me, she hates food wastage.
 Something I hate too.
 She cooks every part of any edible food there is.

-Recently, I was at my local supermarket and wanted to purchase beetroot for making a salad, they only sold beetroot that had been trimmed, all those glorious green leaves cut off and dumped.
+Recently, I was at my local supermarket and wanted to purchase fresh beetroot to make beetroot salad, they only sold beetroot that had been trimmed, all those glorious green leaves cut off and dumped.
 It was so disappointing.

 Beetroot leaves can be thought of just like silverbeet (chard) or sorrel.
 They can be enjoyed in soups, stews, baking (use the leaves in these spinach fatayer), juicing and even salads.
 Also, beetroot leaf & stem looks similar to silverbeet, red veined sorrel and rhubarb.

 😋Why you’ll love this recipe